nndi-oss/compozip/README.md

 * The Docker image/container uses [php:7.2-fpm-alpine](https://github.com/docker-library/php/blob/b99209cc078ebb7bf4614e870c2d69e0b3bed399/7.2/alpine3.8/fpm/Dockerfile)
-image from [Dockerhub](https://hub.docker.com/_/php/) and as such may NOT contain all the PHP extensions that dependencies in your `composer.json` require.
+image from [Dockerhub](https://hub.docker.com/_/php/) and as such may NOT contain all the PHP extensions that dependencies in your `composer.json` or `composer.lock` require.
 I might create a base Docker image sometime that installs the MOST common PHP extensions to prevent this from happening.
 Contributions are WELCOME here!